Brute-force attack: Credential recycling

-Credential recycling is the hacking practice of re-using username and password combinations gathered in previous brute-force attacks.
+Credential recycling is the hacking practice of reusing username and password combinations gathered in previous brute-force attacks.
 A special form of credential recycling is pass the hash, where unsalted hashed credentials are stolen and re-used without first being brute-forced.

 Unbreakable codes

-Certain types of encryption, by their mathematical properties, cannot be defeated by brute-force.
+Certain types of encryption, by their mathematical properties, cannot be defeated by brute force.
 An example of this is one-time pad cryptography, where every cleartext bit has a corresponding key from a truly random sequence of key bits.
-A 140 character one-time-pad-encoded string subjected to a brute-force attack would eventually reveal every 140 character string possible, including the correct answer – but of all the answers given, there would be no way of knowing which was the correct one.
-Defeating such a system, as was done by the Venona project, generally relies not on pure cryptography, but upon mistakes in its implementation, such as the key pads not being truly random, intercepted keypads, or operators making mistakes.
+A 140-character one-time-pad-encoded string subjected to a brute-force attack would eventually reveal every 140-character string possible, including the correct answer – but of all the answers given, there would be no way of knowing which was the correct one.
+Defeating such a system, as was done by the Venona project, generally relies not on pure cryptography, but upon mistakes in its implementation, such as the keypads not being truly random, intercepted keypads, or operators making mistakes.